 A moisturiser that has been specifically designed to help you prolong your tan is a no brainer, like St. Tropez’s Prep and Maintain Tan Enhancing Moisturiser.
 Lather the moisturiser all over the body daily, and you know the drill, pay attention to the elbows, knees, hands, and feet.

 If you’re reading this in the winter months, sorry cool showers are on the menu if you want to look holiday fresh.
 Hot showers are not great for your tan or your skin in general as piping hot water can strip and dry your skin.
 Not ideal for a fresh tan.

-Try cooling the shower temperature a little and using a super hydrating shower cream, such as Shea Moisture Raw Shea Butter Hydrating Body Wash, to keep skin moisturised and your tan happy.
+Try cooling the shower temperature a little and using a super hydrating shower cream to keep skin moisturised and your tan happy.